Public Radio Broadcasting Day

 Imagine life without the internet.
 This may not be all that hard for everyone, as there are many people who grew up without the internet and managed quite well.
 So now, try to imagine life without television.
 A little worse, right?

-I think by now we can all agree that all forms of broadcasting have contributed to making our lives happier and more interesting, and have provided plenty of entertainment on cold dark nights that would have otherwise been spent, well, sleeping.
-Public Radio Broadcasting Day is a day dedicated to appreciating technology and how much it has improved our lives.
+Even with their difficulties, all forms of broadcasting have contributed to making our lives happier and more interesting, and they have provided plenty of entertainment on cold dark nights.
+Public Radio Broadcasting Day is dedicated to appreciating technology and how much it has improved our lives.

 The first public radio broadcast in history took place on January 13, 1910, when a live opera featuring some of the most renowned opera singers of the day was broadcast from the Metropolitan Opera House.